makeitcloudy/makeitcloudy.github.io/aboutme.md

 subtitle:
 ---

-My name is Piotr Ostrowski, I'm EUC oriented consultant.
-For last decade I'm involved with EUC (End User Computing) industry.
-As an engineer I am towards automation utilizing the PowerShell API's, imperative and declarative.
-My main area is Citrix Virtual Apps and Desktops, Azure Virtual Desktops, Remote Desktop Services and infrastructure, covering architecture and engineering fields.
+My name is Piotr Ostrowski, an End User Computing (EUC) oriented consultant, in IT since 18y.
+For last 14y involved with EUC industry.
+As an engineer I am towards automation utilizing the PowerShell, imperative and declarative.
+My main area is Citrix Virtual Apps and Desktops (CVAD), Azure Virtual Desktops (AVD), Remote Desktop Services (RDS) and infrastructure, covering architecture and engineering fields.
 This blog is a gave back to the community.

 ### A bit about me